IshitaGupta2511/VE3-Project/README.md

 1- Checkout Code:   The pipeline begins by checking out the code from the GitHub repository using the actions/checkout action.

 2- Build Docker Image:   A multi-stage Docker build is performed to create an optimized image.
 Nginx is set up as a reverse proxy to serve the application.

-       "In code you can check Dockerfile"
+  In code you can check Dockerfile

 3- Push Image to ECR:    The built Docker image is tagged and pushed to an AWS ECR (Elastic Container Registry) repository.

 4- Deploy on ECS:   The pipeline updates the ECS task definition with the new Docker image and deploys it to an ECS cluster.

-       "To deploy application create Cluster , Task-definition & Service " and to create TASK-DEFINITION we create a file named  **.json
+   "To deploy application create Cluster , Task-definition & Service "

+   and to create TASK-DEFINITION we create a file named  **.json

 5- Integration Tests:    pipeline performs integration tests by making a curl request to the application URL.
 If the application does not respond successfully, the pipeline triggers a rollback.

 6- The rollback step is conditionally executed if the integration tests fail.
 This will only run if the previous step fails

    Rollback:    In case of test failure, the ECS service is rolled back to the previous stable version to ensure continuous availability.

 To MONITOR EXECUTION